mitchellsimmons/superprice/README.md

 -   Apache Maven
 -   IDE or Editor

-Other tools will be required to complete the project (e.g., Docker), for full details see:

--   _/frontend/package.json_
--   _/backend/superprice/pom.xml_
--   _/backend/superprice/compose.yaml_

 ## Building and running the application locally

+-   cd into backend/superprice
--   Start the backend server in your IDE (Run SuperPrice Application)
+-   Start the backend server with "./mvnw spring-boot:run"
     -   If encountering FlyWay migration errors, you may need to locally delete the H2 DB and re-run
 -   cd into frontend/
 -   Build the app with "npm run build"
 -   Start the app with "npm run start"
-    -   Please note "npm run dev" will cause NextJS to compile pages at request time, which is not a true representation of the production build.
 -   go to [localhost:3000](localhost:3000) for the landing page.

 ## Building and running the application to/from Docker images

-Application images for running as Docker containers are available on the AWS Elastic Container Registry.
+-   Setup a repository on the AWS Elastic Container Registry.
-Contact a member of the Scrumdog Millionaires to arrange a deployment demonstration, or if you have access to the registry you can follow the instructions below:

--   Update the ECR_DOMAIN variable on the compose.sh file to your repository, or one you have access to.
+-   Update the ECR_DOMAIN variable on the compose.sh file to your repository.
 -   Ensure your AWS SSH and CLI credentials are up to date.
 -   Run `aws ecr get-login-password --region us-east-1 | docker login --username AWS --password-stdin $ECR_DOMAIN`